Skip to main content

 Overview

-Our typography system is clean and modern, balancing crisp angles with softer, organic forms to create a sense of both energy and warmth.
-A range of weights, along with our functional and expressive type styles, adds contrast and helps us design communications that are clear, cohesive and distinctive.
+Our typography system is clean and modern, deliberately balancing crisp angles with softer, organic forms to express both energy and warmth.
+A defined range of weights, along with functional and expressive type styles, provides contrast and control—ensuring all communications are highly accessible, engaging and distinctly Kyndryl.

 Our brand typeface